 - Inability to respond to questions or directions

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-You may need to see a doctor who treats the nervous system and brain.
+An appointment with a doctor who treats the nervous system and brain may be needed.

 - MRI scan